General Information

 PSI Exams:

 If you’re taking an exam administered by PSI, you will find that they publish their own version of the federal code sections that apply to construction titled as “29 CFR Part 1926 Selections 2013”.
-The PSI bulletin says “latest available amendments”, however, the “current” PSI published version is (grossly) out-of-date.
+The PSI bulletin says “latest available amendments”, however, the “current” PSI published version is (grossly) out-of-date and has many errors.

 MANCOMM 29 CFR 1926 OSHA Construction Industry Regulations & Standards Millennium Edition